SilentCicero/MultiSignatureWallet/eips/EIP_sloadext.md

 #### Gas (recommendation)

-200 Wei -- the same as a `sload` (for the node implementation there should be little difference of current state lookup from `sload`)
+200 Wei -- The equivalent gas cost to the existing `sload` opcode as there would be no implementation difference at the Node level, see: [SLOAD in Go-Ethereum](https://github.com/ethereum/go-ethereum/blob/7504dbd6eb3f62371f86b06b03ffd665690951f2/core/vm/instructions.go#L629), we would simply be exposing the lookup efficiency of `sload` at the EVM level.

 ## Motivation

+*Generally* it would reduce the cost of for L1 deployments and executions that are highly gas-sensitive across the board.

 *Reduced Runtime Gas-Cost*: Reading external contract storage must currently be done through calls using the `getter` design model, which requires the use of at least several opcodes to retrieve external storage data.
-There are many cases where a single contract would want to preform a precise low-level read of another contracts storage, without having to make tedious `getter` calls (which require both an assembly of the method signature and the use of a low-level `call`).
+There are many cases where a single contract would want to perform a precise low-level read of another contracts storage, without having to make tedious `getter` calls (which require both an assembly of the method signature and the use of a low-level `call`).

 *Language Level Expansion*: An external storage opcode would allow Ethereum developers to access storage across the entire chain at a low level without being forced to use the `getter` call design pattern.
 This can provide new contract design models and higher-level language expansion (for `Vyper` and `Solidity`) to better and more efficiently access Ethereum contract storage across the board.